About This Unit

 Other sub units which are not specified.
-They had a US Texas National Guard artillery battery attached.
+A US Texas National Guard artillery battery was attached.

 They were largely without weapons, vehicles and ammunition which were on other ships in the convoy.
 Miraculously, Blackforce was able to equip itself from stocks of “Lend Lease” equipment shipped by the Americans for the Dutch and abandoned on the docks.
 The Dutch at that stage controlled the Dutch East Indies as Indonesia was then known.